-Therefore, science alone cannot explain the cause, and this has been famously or infamously known as The Hard Problem of Consciousness, which still confuses many scientists.
+Therefore, science alone cannot explain the cause, and this has been famously or infamously known as The Hard Problem of Consciousness, which, to this day, confuses many researchers.

 However, a spiritual inquiry into the nature of consciousness reveals something very different.
 What it essentially says is that we are neither our body nor our mind.
-We’re the ones who witness the body and the mind.
+We’re the ones who witness the body, mind, and world.

-Whatever we experience through our senses is interpreted by our mind, and the mind further generates corresponding thoughts and emotions—feeling confused?
+Whatever we experience through our senses is interpreted by our mind, and the mind further generates corresponding thoughts and emotions.
 Let’s try to simplify this discussion and understand it through examples and analogies.

 We all are aware of our emotions, and every emotion has an origin in the form of a thought.
 And where do these thoughts originate?
 The answer is – our mind.

-The only way you have known your mind is through thoughts – there is no other way you can acknowledge its existence.
+The only way you have known your mind is through thoughts.
+There’s no other way you can acknowledge its existence.
 But here’s the thing.
 You are not your mind.
-It is just a tool that you have to use to your advantage.
+You are the knower of the mind.

 Your mind tricks you into believing that you are it.
 That is the way it manipulates and controls you.

 When you give in to your thoughts, you lose yourself – jumping from one afflicting thought to another, without realizing that it’s just your monkey mind playing with you.